alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/venture_history.md

 - Benchmark's $3M into Ebay.
 - Kleiner Perkins' $XK into Genentech.
 - Fred Wilson when at Flat Iron invested in Geocities at a 20M pre-money, exited at $3.5B.
 - Hummingbird's first three funds were each 10x net. [link](https://thegeneralist.substack.com/p/hummingbird)
+- Peak produced $600 million in revenue from just 100 employees at its apogee. [link](https://thegeneralist.substack.com/p/hummingbird)